alicia-312/minikube_dev/README.md

 How to get started setting up a k8s cluster with minikube.

 1. Since you've installed the prerequisite by running `brew install minkube` and have virtual box installed as well.
-You can easily startup your local Kubernetes cluster for development.
+You can easily start your local Kubernetes cluster for development.
 Type the following in your terminal to start up the k8s cluster and have access to the k8s dashbaord UI for insights into the cluster health.
 You'll want to keep the `dashboard` up and running, so work from another iterm window or tab.

 ```sh
 minikube start